A video is ready on YouTube:

 The entire journey was about 112km over 3 days.
 There are many good places to camp on islands in the river so the trip could be done in 2-4 days.
 We had good weather and little wind so the days were long, but reasonable.
 Camping on the river is a wonderful experience, one that we will paddle downriver Clearwater to Kamloops again in upcoming years.

-On a recent paddling trip from Clearwater to Kamloops, we explored islands in the middle of the North Thompson River and camped on them during a 3 day journey.
+On a recent paddling trip kayaking downriver from Clearwater to Kamloops, we explored islands in the middle of the North Thompson River and camped overnight on them during the 3 day journey.
 At the end of the first day of paddling we landed on the final island of Chu Chua Cottonwood Provincial Park.

 BC Parks describes the park as follows: